About HTTP Response Pages

 Response Pages are for Access Control Rules/Default Action Only

 The system displays a response page only for unencrypted or decrypted HTTP/HTTPS connections blocked (or interactively blocked) either by access control rules or by the access control policy default action.
-The system does not display a response page for connections blocked or blacklisted by any other policy or mechanism.
+The system does not display a response page for connections blocked by any other policy or mechanism.

 Displaying the Response Page Disables Connection Reset